-The morning I visited we were all resigned during blue hour that sunrise wouldn’t happen due to a low patch of dark cloud.
+The morning I visited we were all resigned during the blue hour that sunrise wouldn’t happen due to a low patch of dark cloud.
 This was actually a good thing as everyone relaxed and just enjoyed the view.
-Luckily the sun broke through for an incredible 5 minute window that made it all the more magical.
+Luckily the sun broke through for an incredible 5-minute window that made it all the more magical.
 I know it sounds cliché but try not to get too caught up in your photo – the view is incredible!

 Photography Gear for Mesa Arch at Sunrise